 Dakota Ridge Trail!

-BACKGROUND: Jefferson County Open Space would like to give the mountain bike community to shape what you Shredjoining us in the trail construction of the Dakota Ridge Trail.
+BACKGROUND: Jefferson County Open Space would like to give the mountain bike community an opportunity to shape what you shred by joining us in the construction of the Dakota Ridge Trail.
 Volunteers will be using hand tools build rock sustainable rock structures such as, bank turns, rock walls, steps and drops.
 This is a unique opportunity to create a mountain bike friendly black diamond experience that will last for years to come.